Documentation Index

 Notice that in the snippet we are transferring some money to the new account for storage

 When you create an account from within a contract, it has no keys by default.
-If you don't explicitly add keys to it or deploy a contract on creation then it will be locked.
+If you donβt explicitly add keys to it or deploy a contract on creation then it will be locked.

-Creating .testnet
+Creating .testnet / .near Accounts

 Accounts can only create immediate sub-accounts of themselves.

-If your contract wants to create a .mainnet
+If your contract wants to create a .mainnet or .testnet account, then it needs to call

-method of near
+the create_account method of near or testnet root contracts.

 import { NearBindgen, near, call, bytes, NearPromise } from 'near-sdk-js'

-const MIN_STORAGE: bigint = BigInt("1820000000000000000000"); //0.00182Ⓝ
+const MIN_STORAGE: bigint = BigInt("1820000000000000000000"); //0.00182β

 const CALL_GAS: bigint = BigInt("28000000000000");